TauqeerAhmad5201/chef/README.md

 - Chef supports multiple platforms like AIX, RHEL/CentOS, FreeBSD, OS X, Solaris, Microsoft Windows and Ubuntu.
 Additional client platforms include Arch Linux, Debian and Fedora.
 - Chef can be integrated with cloud-based platforms such as Internap, Amazon EC2, Google Cloud Platform, OpenStack, SoftLayer, Microsoft Azure and Rackspace to automatically provision and configure new machines.

+## Benefits
+- Accelerating software delivery, when your infrastructure is automated all the software requirements like testing, creating new environments for software deployments etc. becomes faster.